Deshler High School (Alabama): "The Chap"

-Jana Killen
+Girls' basketball

 One of Deshler High School's most prominent figures is longtime girls' basketball coach Jana Killen.
 Serving since 1989, Killen has become the winningest basketball coach in Alabama High School Athletic Association (AHSAA) history, achieving over 920 career victories.
 Under her leadership, the Deshler girls' basketball team has won eight state championships and made multiple Final Four appearances.
 Beyond basketball, Killen has also coached volleyball, softball, and tennis, contributing to Deshler’s strong overall athletics program.
 Her achievements have been honored through her induction into both the Alabama High School Sports Hall of Fame and the University of North Alabama Hall of Fame, and in 2021, the gymnasium court at Deshler was named in her honor.
 She also holds the AHSAA record for all-time most wins with a record of 927-225 as of the end of the 2024-25 season.

-Girls' Basketball

-Under the leadership of head coach Jana Killen since 1989, the Deshler Girls' basketball team has secured eight AHSAA state championships in the years 1985, 2003, 2004, 2005, 2006, 2015, 2016, and 2022.
+Under Coach Killen since 1989, the Deshler Girls' basketball team has secured eight AHSAA state championships in the years 1985, 2003, 2004, 2005, 2006, 2015, 2016, and 2022.
 The 2021–22 season was particularly noteworthy, with the team achieving a 34–1 record and clinching the state title with a 74–42 victory over St. James.